NModlin/dockerForge/llm-docs-template/docs/general/contributing.md

 ## Coding Standards

-DockerForge follows these coding standards:
+The project follows these coding standards:

 1. **PEP 8**: Follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for Python code.
 2. **Type Hints**: Use type hints for function and method signatures.